SIGN UP TO OUR NEWS!

 Challenge route: 94km with 2300m ascent [ride profile]

-The promise of huge views and interesting landscapes should help draw you from the hotel this morning.
-After a short climb, you circumnavigate the Gennargentu Massif on a series of quiet roads to Arcu Correboi (1246m).
-The views from here are spectacular, and the descent is an absolute gem – the gradients are constant, the corners are sweeping, and it is virtually traffic free!
-On reaching the valley bottom you traverse a sparse landscape of rock and ancient oak trees.
+The promise of huge views and interesting landscapes as you circumnavigate the Gennargentu Massif is a huge incentive to get you going this morning!
+The recently surfaced road from the Passo Cossatzu (886m) to the Arcu de Tascussi (1245m) is a truly wonderful start to the day.
+This leads to the Arcu Correboi (1246m), which was once an important mountain pass; a new road has recently been tunnelled through the hillside, making it virtually traffic-free.
+The views from here are spectacular, and the descent is an absolute gem – the gradients are constant and the corners are sweeping.
+On reaching the valley floor, you traverse a sparse landscape of rock and ancient oak trees.

-Your destination is the 4* Orlando Resort Hotel, nestled in Santa Barbara National Park.
-With a fine restaurant, and spa & pool facilities, you will be pleased to hear that we stay here for the next two nights.
-Retiring gracefully to a lounger is a good option, but as always, there is more cycling to be done if you wish and the Arzana loop of our Challenge route will certainly test your legs!
+Your destination is the 4* Orlando Resort Hotel (with spa & pool facilities), nestled in Santa Barbara National Park.
+Retiring gracefully to a lounger is a good option, but as always, there is more cycling on offer if you wish, and the Arzana loop of our Challenge route will certainly test your legs!

 Day 5: Valico Strisaili to Cala Gonone

 Your destination is the beachfront hotel Bue Marino in Cala Gonone, a quiet coastal village once only accessible by sea.
-Luckily for you they bored a hole through the mountain and laid a fantastic series of hairpins, guaranteed to deliver you to the coast with a smile on your face.
+Luckily for you, a hole was bored through the mountain and a fantastic series of hairpins was laid.
+These are guaranteed to get you to the coast with a smile on your face.

-If relaxing on the beach (cocktails anyone?) is not your thing, then at the end of the day there is the rather silly option of taking on the locally famed Strava segment up the concrete road that scales the cliff to the north of town.
+If relaxing on the beach is not your thing, then there is the option of taking on the locally-famed Strava segment up the concrete road that scales the cliff to the north of town.
 It is only 2.2km long, but with average gradients of 10% it will get your heart pounding!

 Classic route: 79km with 1300m ascent [ride profile]